Frequently asked questions about the Lead and Copper Rule Improvements

 If the property owner denies consent for the replacement of the portion of the service line they own, can the utility replace the city side of the line?

-The LCRI limits partial replacements to emergency situations and with capital improvement projects only.
+The LCRI limits partial replacements to emergency situations and with planned capital improvement projects only.
 Emergency situations are when there is a leak or a break on a lead pipe on the utility side and the customer side is galvanized, lead or unknown.
-Within 45 days of the emergency event, the utility side must offer to replace the customer side of the line.
+Within 45 days of the emergency event, the utility side must make four attempts to offer to replace the customer side of the line.

 During a planned water main project or other capital improvement projects, the utility must offer to replace the customer’s side of the line in advance.
-After four attempted offers, if the customer will not consent, the utility can proceed with the partial replacement following all of the post-partial replacement requirements per the Rule.
+After four attempted offers, if the customer will not consent, the utility can proceed with the planned work that results in a partial replacement.
+All of the post-partial replacement mitigation requirements must be followed per the Rule including flushing instructions, 6 months worth of filters and follow-up sampling that captures both the first liter and the service line (or 5th liter).

 When the utility side is lead and the customer side is non-lead, and a meter located within the house is replaced, is this case still considered a major disturbance?